An atlas of K3 surfaces with finite automorphism group: Rank 6 lattices

-By using the linear system $|D_{2}|$, we obtain: \begin{prop} The K3 surface $X$ is a double cover of the plane branched over a nodal sextic curve such that there exist $4$ lines through the node that are tangent to the sextic at any other intersection points. \end{prop}
+\begin{prop} The K3 surface $X$ is a double cover of the plane branched over a nodal sextic curve such that there exist four lines through the node that are tangent to the sextic at other intersection points. \end{prop}

-\subsection{The lattice $U\oplus\mathbf{A}_{4}$}
+\subsection{The lattice $\boldsymbol{U\oplus\mathbf{A}_{4}}$}